Injective Labeled Oriented Trees are Aspherical: Relative vertex asphericity

 \satzanf If $K$ is VA relative to $K_0$, then $\pi_2(K)$ is generated, as $\pi_1(K)$-module, by the image of $\pi_2(K_0)$ under the map induced by inclusion.
 In particular, if $K_0$ is aspherical, then so is $K$. \satzende

-\bewanf This follows from the fact that $\pi_2(K)$ is generated by spherical diagrams (see \cite{BogleyPride} Theorem 1.3, p.\ 162 and the literature cited there) and the fact that each spherical diagram $f\colon C\to K$ is homotopically equivalent to a spherical diagram $f'\colon C'\to K$ that is vertex reduced. \bewende
+\bewanf This follows from the fact that $\pi_2(K)$ is generated by spherical diagrams (see \cite{BogleyPride} Theorem 1.3, p.\ 162 and the literature cited there) and the fact that each spherical diagram $f\colon C\to K$ is homotopic to a spherical diagram $f'\colon C'\to K$ that is vertex reduced. \bewende

 Vertex asphericity in case $K_0=\emptyset$ was considered in Huck, Rosebrock \cite{HR02}.
 It presents a generalization of {\em diagrammatic reducibility}, DR for short.
 See Gersten \cite{Ger87} for a definition.
 We note that diagrammatic reducibility implies vertex asphericity, and vertex asphericity implies asphericity (see \cite{HR02}). \\